fpetrola/dragome/t2/support.md

 ## For professional support

-Send an email to: support [at] dragome.com
+Send an email to: support@dragome.com